cartrawler/cartrawler.github.io/docs/android/inpath/implementationSteps.md

              membershipId = "123456")
 ```

-#### Optional Builder Properties
+{: .note}
-The SDK has some optional properties that can be passed in initialisation to use and/or display certain features
+The SDK builder also has some optional properties that can be passed in during initialisation to use and/or display certain features:

 ```java
        .enableCustomCashTreatment()